IRTF-HRPC/drafts/draft-guidelines.md

 Interviews with document authors, active members of the Working Group, or experts in the field can help explore the characteristics of the protocol and their effects.
 There are two main advantages to this approach: one the one hand, it allows the reviewer to gain a deeper understanding of the (intended) workings of the protocol; on the other hand, it also allows for the reviewer to start a discussion with experts or even document authors about certain aspects, which might help gain the review gain traction when it is published.

 ### Interviews with impacted persons and communities
 Protocols impact users of the Internet.
 There it might help the review to understand how it impacts the people that use the protocol, and the people whose lives are impacted by the protocol.
-Since human rights should always be understood from the rightsholder, this approach will improve the understanding of the real world effects of the technology.
+Since human rights should always be understood from the rights-holder, this approach will improve the understanding of the real world effects of the technology.
 At the same time, it can be hard to attribute specific changes to a particular protocol, this is of course even harder when a protocol has not been (widely) deployed.

 ### Tracing impacts of implementations
 When an Internet Draft is describing running code that has already been implemented, the code could be analyzed either in an experimental setting or on the Internet where its impact can be observed.
 Other than reviewing a draft, this allows the reviewer to understand how the document works in practice and potentially also what unknown or unexpected effects the technology might have.